SolidGeek/Autonomous-Drone-Teensy-3.6/README.md

 # Autonomous Drone with ESP32
-This project is the control system for a package delivery drone made using ESP32 as the main microcontroller.
+The control system for a package delivery drone made using a Teensy 3.6 as the main microcontroller.